| ||Format||Pages||Price|| |

 4.3 This guide is not meant to be an inflexible description of requirements; methods defined by other ASTM standards or non-ASTM techniques may be appropriate in some circumstances.
 The intent is to provide a list to assist in preparation of a site characterization plan.

-1.1 This guide refers to ASTM methods by which soil, rock, and groundwater conditions may be determined.
-The objective of the investigation should be to identify and locate, both horizontally and vertically, significant soil and rock types and groundwater conditions present within a given site area and to establish the characteristics of the subsurface materials by sampling or in situ testing, or both.
+1.1 This guide refers to ASTM methods to perform site characterization for engineering, design, and construction purposes.
+The objective of the site characterization should be to identify and locate, both horizontally and vertically, significant soil and rock types and groundwater conditions present within a given site area and to establish the characteristics of the subsurface materials by sampling or in situ testing, or both.

 1.2 Laboratory testing of soil, rock, and groundwater samples is specified by other ASTM standards not listed herein.
-Subsurface exploration for environmental purposes will be the subject of a separate ASTM document.
+Subsurface exploration for environmental purposes is also outside the scope of this guide.

-1.3 Prior to commencement of any intrusive exploration the site should be checked for underground utilities.
-Should evidence of potentially hazardous or otherwise contaminated materials or conditions be encountered in the course of the investigation, work should be interrupted until the circumstances have been evaluated and revised instructions issued before resumption.
+1.3 Prior to commencement of the site characterization the site should be checked for potentially hazardous or otherwise contaminated materials or cultural/archeological conditions.
+If evidence of unknown potentially hazardous or otherwise contaminated materials or conditions are encountered in the course of the site characterization, work shall be interrupted until the circumstances have been evaluated and revised instructions issued.

 1.5 This guide offers an organized collection of information or a series of options and does not recommend a specific course of action.
 This document cannot replace education or experience and should be used in conjunction with professional judgment.
 Not all aspects of this guide may be applicable in all circumstances.
 This ASTM standard is not intended to represent or replace the standard of care by which the adequacy of a given professional service must be judged, nor should this document be applied without consideration of a project's many unique aspects.
 The word“ Standard” in the title of this document means only that the document has been approved through the ASTM consensus process.